Understanding IVDD in Dogs

 • Dalmatians

-Early detection is crucial for successful treatment.
-Watch for these warning signs:
+Recognizing early signs of IVDD in dogs is crucial for successful treatment.
+Watch for these symptoms:

 • Reluctance to jump or climb stairs